kylehovey/node-express-boilerplate/README.md

 # Compiling

 After editing JavaScript files in `/src/js/`, compile the files by running `gulp` in the repository root.
-The included `gulpfile.js` will use globbing to search for any files added and compile them isomorphically to the `/public/js/` directory.
+The included `gulpfile.js` will use globbing to search for any files added and compile them isomorphically (with respect to directory/file structure) to the `/public/js/` directory.

 # Running